gitrdm/gokando/docs/implementation_roadmap_v3.md

     - Coverage: ~74–76% in `pkg/minikanren`; targeted WFS/negation examples and tests included.

 - Near-term next steps
-    - Expand tests toward the 200+ case WFS matrix; add more unfounded-set scenarios and mixed positive/negative cyclic patterns.
+    - Expand tests toward the 200+ case WFS matrix; add more unfounded-set scenarios and mixed positive/negative cyclic patterns; include subsumption- and FD-invalidation-heavy patterns.
-    - Document the timerless synchronization and truth API in a developer guide; add a short “How to trace WFS decisions” section.
+    - Add a short “How to trace WFS decisions” section to the developer docs (timerless synchronization is already documented in-context; tabling specifics are at `docs/minikanren/tabling.md`).
-    - Consider exposing minimal stats (counts per outcome, retracts, simplifications) for observability.
+    - Consider exposing minimal tabling stats (derivations, consumptions, retractions) for observability.

 **Objective**: Implement production-quality SLG (Linear resolution with Selection function for General logic programs) tabling with Well-Founded Semantics (WFS) support, enabling termination of recursive queries and supporting programs with negation.
 This closes a critical gap with advanced logic programming systems.